feixh/feixh.github.com/index.md

 Our paper *Geo-Supervised Visual Depth Prediction* about leveraging visual-inertial sensor packages, and gravity-induced shape priors to improve depth prediction has won the *Best Paper Award in Robot Vision* at ICRA 2019, out of 2900 submissions.

 Before joining Vision Lab, I\'ve obtained my B.Eng. from [Zhejiang University][about_zju], Hangzhou, China, 2014.
-I majored in Information and Electronic Engineering in undergraduate, and it was my great pleasure be a member of the Advanced honor Class of Engineering Education (ACEE), where I practiced a lot in mathematical modeling contests and enjoyed exchanging ideas with other engineering students.
+I majored in Information and Electronic Engineering in undergraduate, and it was my great pleasure to be a member of the Advanced honor Class of Engineering Education (ACEE), where I practiced a lot in mathematical modeling contests and enjoyed exchanging ideas with other engineering majors.

 A recent CV is [available here][resume].